auraphp/Aura.Web_Project/README.md

 ### Configuration

 Configuration files are located in `{$PROJECT_PATH}/config` and are organized into subdirectories by config mode.
-(The config mode is stored in `_mode` file in the config directory.)
+(The config mode is stored in the `_mode` file in the config directory.)

 The `default` mode directory is always loaded; if the mode is something other than `default` then the files in that directory will be loaded after `default`.